Configuring and embedding frontend plugins¶

 the allocation of GET- and POST parameters to the appropriate plugin:

-is the label by which the plugin appears in the list of plugin in the backend.
+is the plugin label in the list of plugins in the backend.

-Now the plugin is made available in the backend, we can add a plugin with the
+Now that the plugin is made available in the backend, we can add a plugin with the

-For the second step we have to configure the behaviour of the plugin in the file
+For the second step, we have to configure the behavior of the plugin in the file

-specify which content will be stored in cache.
+specify which content will be stored in the cache.

-The method expects 4 arguments.
-The first argument is, just like the one used in the registration process, the extension key.
+The method expects four arguments.
+The first argument is, just like the one used in the registration process, the extension key in UpperCamelCase notation.
 With the second argument, the plugin name, Extbase can assign the configuration to the appropriate plugin.

 The third argument is an array which contains all controller-action combinations